133 Density-Based Clustering with HDBSCAN and OPTICS

 if it is a core point, update queue reachabilities of its neighbors

 The output is a sequence \(o_1, o_2, \ldots, o_n\) with reachability values \(r_1, r_2, \ldots, r_n\).
 Crucially, the parameter \(\varepsilon\) in OPTICS is only an upper bound used to prune the search for efficiency.
-It does not commit the analysis to one density scale.
+It does not commit the analysis to one density scale; setting it to infinity simply makes the algorithm exact at higher cost.

 133.2.2 2.2 Reading the reachability plot